-AI has dramatically lowered the cost and effort required to deceive.
-The result is a growing trust gap โ between what appears authentic and what actually is.
-This lesson explores how AI is reshaping deception, why modern scams are so effective, and what this means for digital trust at both a personal and societal level.
+AI has dramatically reduced the cost and effort required to deceive.
+The result is a widening trust gap between what appears authentic and what actually is.
+This lesson explores how AI is reshaping deception, why modern scams are increasingly effective, and what this means for digital trust at both a personal and societal level.

 From Simple Fraud to Synthetic Deception

-Traditional online scams relied on obvious signals: poor grammar, suspicious links, crude impersonation, or generic messaging.
-Many were easy to spot with basic awareness.
+Traditional online scams relied on obvious signals such as poor grammar, suspicious links, crude impersonation, or generic messaging.
+Many could be identified with basic awareness.

 generate fluent, personalised messages at scale